equivalent/scrapbook2/archive/mini-blogs/2017-07-11-web-neutrality-based-on-ip-location.md

 https://github.com/fightforthefuture/battleforthenet-widget

-The thing is it's really hard to presveide your boss that even though his is happening in USA every company should join the protest.
+The thing is it's really hard to convince your boss that even though his is happening in USA every company should join the protest.

 It may be worth stroke a deal with your boss to display this "call to action" modal